ipfs-inactive/blog/content/post/094-gossipsub-v1.1.md

 5) [Extended Message Validators](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#extended-validators): You can now add your custom message validator so that you can instrument Gossipsub to recognize (accept/reject) which messages are valid/invalid within the context of your application.

+6) [Outbound Mesh Quotas](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#outbound-mesh-quotas): In v1.0 mesh peers are randomly selected, without any weight given to the direction of the conneciton.
+In contrast,  v1.1 implements oubout connection quotas, so that a peer tries to always maintain a number of outbound connections in the mesh.

 The blend of these security measures, together with the properties of the “gossiping mesh” check the two most important boxes for message propagation protocols in permissionless networks, namely: i) fast message propagation, ii) security against attacks that attempt to degrade the quality of the service provided by the network.

 All of these upgrades can be consulted in the [Gossipsub v1.1 specification](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md), which if you ask us, it is a joy to read!